New! Robotics Programming

 The Department of Computer Information Science has a robotics partnership with Miller Fabrication Solutions.
 Miller Fabrication Solutions employs robot programmers and helped to shape the robotics programming courses in the CIS department so that Computer Science graduates will be employable at their company.
 How does Computer Science fit into robotics?
 A robot is a computer that can move.
 Thus, Computer Science is clearly applicable.
 A robotics program is written on a computer (like any other program), and then downloaded into the robot.

-Miller Fabrication Solutions has agreed that those Computer Science students who take the following courses as Computer Science Electives will be employable as a Robotics Programmer in their company.
-(CIS 208 and CIS 318 will be offered beginning Fall, 2022, once the new Robotics Lab has been completed.)
+Miller Fabrication Solutions has agreed that those students who take the following courses in the Robotics Programming concentration will be employable as Robotics Programmers in their company.

 CIS 208 Introduction to Robotics Programming.
 A lab-based course that uses a hands-on approach to introduce the basic concepts of robotic in conjunction with the programming skills learned in previous courses through programming of autonomous mobile robots.
 Course information will be tied to lab experiments: students will work in groups to build and test increasingly more complex mobile robotic algorithms,